andyh17-uw/autm-24-uw-cybersec-huskey-manager/README.md

     - On line 2, we see that our server is listening on port 80, change this port to 443.
     - Nginx will default to HTTP regardless of the port we specify.
 In order to correct this, we need to add `ssl` after we specify the port.
 Line 2 of `nginx-default.conf` file should look like this:
         - `listen 443 ssl;`
     - We also need to specify in this file where our certificate and key are located in our nginx container.
-After we specify our server_name, add the following lines:
+After the line that specifies our server_name, add the following lines:

         - `ssl_certificate /etc/nginx/ssl/localhost.crt;`
         - `ssl_certificate_key /etc/nginx/ssl/localhost.key;`